-Once emergency help has been requested all lone rescuers performing CPR must perform chest compressions only.
-Once 2 rescuers are present apply the AED and minimise any delays in chest compressions.
-There should be no delay in charging the defibrillator and analysing the rhythm.
-Continue chest compressions only until more help arrives then at a ratio of 30:2 compressions/gentle breaths ratio with a bag valve mask if possible, it is not compulsory to use a pocket mask.
+- 7.5.1 Once emergency help has been requested all lone rescuers performing CPR must perform chest compressions only. - 7.5.2 Once 2 rescuers are present apply the AED and minimise any delays in chest compressions.
+There should be no delay in charging the defibrillator and analysing the rhythm. - 7.5.3 Continue chest compressions only until more help arrives then at a ratio of 30:2 compressions/gentle breaths ratio, it is not compulsory to use a pocket mask but recommended.